-First and foremost, the commitment to a solvency capital requirement of 150% is noted.
 It is, and has always been, the Board's practice to enter into all new areas and products cautiously.
 Specifically, when first considering a new area, due diligence is completed to determine the requirements and opportunities in that market.
-Once due diligence is completed, limited funds, usually about £100,000, are allocated to exploration of the market.
+Once due diligence is completed, limited funds are allocated to exploration of the market.
 Once a viable market is determined, a business plan including financial projections is prepared for the Board to consider.